awsdocs/amazon-cloudwatch-user-guide/doc_source/dashboard-permissions-update.md

   + `cloudwatch:PutDashboard` to be able to create or modify dashboards
   + `cloudwatch:DeleteDashboards` to be able to delete dashboards

-For more information for changing permissions for an IAM user using policies, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.
+For more information about using policies to change permissions for an IAM user, see [Changing Permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.

 For more information about CloudWatch permissions, see [Amazon CloudWatch permissions reference](permissions-reference-cw.md)\.